-IPFs that could result in water quality degradation from the proposed operations in Keathley Canyon Block 686 include disturbances to the seafloor, effluents, and accidents.
+Potential IPFs that could result in water quality degradation from the proposed operations in Mississippi Canyon Block 509 include disturbances to the seafloor, effluents, and accidents.

 Physical disturbances to the seafloor: Bottom area disturbances resulting from the emplacement of drill rigs, the drilling of wells and the installation of platforms and pipelines would increase water-column turbidity and re-suspension of any accumulated pollutants, such as trace metals and excess nutrients.
 This would cause short-lived impacts on water quality conditions in the immediate vicinity of the emplacement operations.
-Additionally, a dynamically positioned drillship or semisubmersible is being used for the proposed activities; therefore, only an insignificant amount of seafloor will be disturbed.
+Additionally, a drillship or dynamically positioned semisubmersible rig is being used for the proposed activities; therefore, only an insignificant amount of seafloor will be disturbed.